Wegovy (Semaglutide)

 However, studies with other similar drugs such as Mounjaro (tirzepatide) may show more effectiveness for weight loss reduction than those containing semaglutide.

-• Adults lost an average of 35 lbs. on a 2.4 mg dose of Wegovy.
+- Adults lost an average of 35 pounds on Wegovy 2.4 mg weekly.

-• A 2.4 mg dose of Wegovy can reduce the risk of Type 2 diabetes by 60%.
+- A 2.4 mg dose of Wegovy can reduce the risk of Type 2 diabetes up to 60%.

-• Studies show Wegovy can reduce A1C levels by 3%.
+- Studies show Wegovy can reduce hemoglobin A1c (HbA1C) levels as much as 2-3%.

-Blood tests on the A1C hemoglobin indicate a person’s average three-month blood sugar levels.
+HbA1c blood tests indicate a person’s average three-month blood sugar levels.
 While the FDA didn’t approve Wegovy for treating diabetes, it can have a positive impact on blood sugar.
 The most positive results occur when patients combine the medication with lifestyle changes.

 “Wegovy (semaglutide) is currently FDA approved for weight loss.
 Obesity is a chronic disease in the US and is linked to so many other chronic conditions such as heart disease, hypertension, diabetes, cancer, arthritis and many others.
 Therefore, one of the main advantages of using Wegovy (semaglutide) is that it can assist those in weight loss to alleviate their risks of these chronic conditions,” said Janie Charlot, a nurse practitioner certified in weight management and functional nutrition.